gbmhunter/MOsal/README.rst

 An operating system abstraction layer for embedded systems.
 Allows you to use a consistent OS calling interface through-out your code, keeping your code portable across many operating systems.
 Designed for microcontrollers and operating systems such as FreeRTOS.

-Uses inhertiance from an abstract iterface class (the Osal class), to provide implementations for various operating systems.
+The design of this module is structured around platform-specific inhertiance from platform-independant abstract iterface classes, to provide implementations for various operating systems.

 Provided OS Utilities
 ---------------------

+- Delays
 - Mutexs
 - Semaphores
-- Queues
 - System time
+- Threads
 - Timers
+- Queues

 Easy To Use
 ------------